-Adenanthos Sericeus, also called Albany Woolly Bush or Silver Streak plant, is a native Australian plant and a beautiful addition to any garden.
+Adenanthos sericeus, commonly known as Woolly Bush and also called Albany Woolly Bush or Silver Streak plant, is a native Australian plant and a beautiful addition to any garden.

 What is the Albany Woolly Bush?

 The Albany Woolly Bush is a perennial small tree or shrub that grows to approximately 1.5-3m in height with a 1-3m spread, making it a great addition to smaller gardens as well as large ones.

 Although it has red flowers that attract birdlife, it is the silky, silvery-green foliage that is the main attraction of this tree which is why it is commonly used as a Christmas tree.